TesterTesterov/SLGSystemScriptTool/README.md

 ```

 ### FOR GAME (SCRIPT) VERSIONS 3 AND 4
-### For line breaks insert in the current message this.
+### For line break insert in the current message this.
 ```
 \n
 ```

+### FOR GAME (SCRIPT) VERSIONS 0, 1 AND 2
+### For message breaks just do the same as with line breaks.

+### FOR GAME (SCRIPT) VERSIONS 3 AND 4
 ### For message breaks duplicate the message command and "WAIT_FOR_CLICK" (if existed).
 It's preferable to edit "postcommand args", but not mandatory.
 It has worked in my tests even without editing them.
-### FOR GAME (SCRIPT) VERSIONS 0, 1 AND 2
-Just do the same as with line breaks.

-### FOR GAME (SCRIPT) VERSIONS 3 AND 4
 ### Example below is from Sengoku Hime 4.
 Old code.
 ```